liambll/blog-archive/_posts/2017-06-29-linear-regression.markdown

 However, we can use gradient descent to approximate \\(\mathbf{w}\\) instead to avoid large matrix computation.

+__Estimate variance matrix for coefficients__

 In machine learning, estimated \\(\mathbf{w}\\) is all we need in order to perform prediction.
-In statistics, we usually want to get the variance matrix of coefficients in order to caculate confidence intervals at a specific significant level for coefficients and prediction.
+In statistics, we usually want to get the variance matrix for coefficients in order to caculate confidence intervals at a specific significant level for coefficients and prediction.
 For that, we need to obtain Hessian matrix, i.e. second-order deriative of the log-likelihood:
 \\[
 \frac{\partial^2 log~\mathcal{L}(\mathbf{w})}{\partial^2 \mathbf{w}}
 \\]